lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    From the force applied by the fluid on the solid, one can extract the stress within the fluid, which allows one to measure its viscosity :math:`\dot{\eta}`
+    From the force applied by the fluid on the solid, one can extract the stress within the fluid, which allows for the measurement of its viscosity :math:`\dot{\eta}`
     according to |reference_gravelle2021|:
     :math:`\eta = \tau / \dot{\gamma}` where :math:`\tau`
     is the stress applied by the fluid on the shearing wall, and :math:`\dot{\gamma}` the shear rate (which is imposed here) :cite:`gravelle2021violations`.
-Here the shear rate
+Here, the shear rate
     is approximatively :math:`\dot{\gamma} = 16 \cdot 10^9\,\text{s}^{-1}`,
     and using a surface area of :math:`A = 6 \cdot 10^{-18}\,\text{m}^2`, one
     gets an estimate for the shear viscosity for the confined